waigx/sbunix/README.md

     ```
     This line is designed for finding configure file SBUsh.SBUshrc AND **PREFIX BEFORE PATH EVERY TIME WHEN SEARCHING COMMAND IN PATHES**.
 If not properly set, SBUsh will not find external executable files.

-    Left it blank, or, set ROOT environment in SBUsh variable with
+    Left it blank if you not sure, or, set ROOT environment in SBUsh variable with

     ```
     $ export ROOT=[PATH/TO/ROOT]